positlabs/Build-o-Matic/README.md

 	<!-- /build -->
 	```

-3. same for less, but with a different label
+3. same for less, but with a different label (will probably update this to allow for less and / or css)

 	```
 	<!-- less desktop.css -->